 Many habits can impact your mental health.
-Making sure you get regular sleep, eat a healthy diet, exercise regularly can help a lot.
+Sleeping well, eating nutritious foods, and getting some physical activity in can help a lot.
 Some people benefit from reducing or eliminating the use of caffeine, alcohol, or drugs.
 Meditation, yoga, and spiritual practices can be helpful as well.
-Pay attention to simple things, like taking time to take care of yourself, trying activities you enjoy, and spending time with people or environments where you feel supported.
+Pay attention to simple things, like taking time for self-care, trying activities you enjoy, and spending time with people or environments where you feel supported.

 Therapy can be a great way to change behaviors, gain confidence, learn new skills, and talk with someone openly and honestly.
 There are many different types of therapy.
 Most therapists use multiple techniques, depending on the needs of the person they’re working with.
 The most common type of therapy currently is Cognitive Behavioral Therapy (CBT).
 In CBT, a therapist helps you examine your thoughts and beliefs and how these influence your behavior.